eclipse-archived/codewind-docs/docs/_guides/codewind-crw-quick-guide.md

 Use Eclipse Codewind to develop microservice applications from application stacks in an integrated developer environment (IDE).
 CodeReady Workspaces provides a containerized IDE for cloud native application development on an OpenShift cluster.

 ## Developing with CodeReady Workspaces
 CodeReady Workspaces uses Kubernetes and containers to provide a preconfigured environment.
-Use CodeReady Workspaces to create, build, and test your code in OpenShift containers but feel like you are working on an IDE on your local computer.
+Use CodeReady Workspaces to create, build, and test your code in OpenShift containers but feel like you are working on an IDE on your local machine.

 ### Prerequisite
-CodeReady Workspaces requires at least two 1Gi ReadWriteOnce (RWO) persistent volumes on the cluster to install and a 1Gi RWO volume for each created workspace.
+CodeReady Workspaces require at least two 5Gi ReadWriteOnce (RWO) persistent volumes on the cluster to install and a 5Gi RWO volume for each created workspace.

-Each Codewind workspace also requires at least on 1Gi ReadWriteMany (RWX) persistent volume.
+Each Codewind workspace also requires at least on 5Gi ReadWriteMany (RWX) persistent volume.

+Before you can use Codewind with CodeReady Workspaces, apply the Codewind cluster role with `oc apply -f`.

 ### Installing CodeReady Workspaces
 1. Subscribe to the CodeReady Workspaces operator then install it.
-  * To manually install CodeReady Workspaces, apply the CodeReady Workspaces OperatorHub subscription.
-2. After the CodeReady Workspaces operator is installed, create the CheCluster resources.
-  * If you have not set up an auth provider, set `openShiftoAuth` to `false`.
+  * If you did not set up an auth provider, set `openShiftoAuth` to `false`.
   * To enable HTTPS, set `tlsSupport` to `true`.
   * If you use a self-signed certificate, set `selfSignedCert` to `true`.
-3. If you install Codewind alongside CodeReady Workspaces, use the following yaml:
+2. Use the following yaml:
 ```yaml
 apiVersion: org.eclipse.che/v1
 kind: CheCluster